d99kris/nchat/README.md

 ![screenshot telegram phone](/doc/screenshot-phone.png)

-Once the setup process is completed, the main UI of nchat will be loader.
+Once the setup process is completed, the main UI of nchat will be loaded.

 Troubleshooting